Capital Markets Partner, London

 - Scotland & Southern Gas on the establishment of their “MidCo” whole-business securitisation

-- Thames Water on the structuring and implementation of the £4.7bn Thames Tideway Project, one of the most significant national infrastructure projects in recent years, which was named IFLR Deal of the Year, 2016
+- Thames Water on the structuring and implementation of the £4.7bn Thames Tideway Project, one of the most significant national infrastructure projects in recent years

-- Dalberg on the structuring and implementation of the Cameroon Cataract Bond
+- Naturgy: on the winning bid and financing of the Medgaz pipeline

 Education and qualifications